tomgenoni/token-flow-demo/README.md

 ![ts-github](assets/ts-branch.png)

 2. After a token has been changed you'll see a blue dot in the lower left corner of the plugin.
-This means there are unpushed changes in your branch.
+This means there are un-pushed changes in your branch.
 Click that icon and you'll be asked to enter a commit message.

-3. After a succesful push you'll be asked to create a Pull Request.
+3. After a successful push you'll be asked to create a Pull Request.
 Click "Create Pull Request" and go to the repository on GitHub to start the review and merge process.

 ![ts-github](assets/ts-pull.png)